 Doug is also a mountain bike guide at Enchantment Resort, has volunteered with the U.S. Forest Service building trails in Sedona for three decades, and served as Sedona’s volunteer Bicycle Coordinator for 10 years.
 He and his wife, Carol, married in 1978 and have two daughters.

-Fran Alvarado is a Programs Associate at the Food Recovery Network and a part-time recycling educator and greeter for Sedona Recycles.
+Fran Alvarado is a Programs Associate at Food Recovery Network and a part-time recycling educator and greeter for Sedona Recycles.
 She holds a B.A. in Environmental Studies from the University of Arizona and a Master’s in Sustainable Communities from Northern Arizona University, where her passion for waste mitigation grew.

 As Sustainability Specialist for NAU Campus Dining, Fran introduced the USEFULL reusable container system, which won the Arizona Forward Environmental Excellence Award for Circular Economy in 2025.
 She also helped establish a recycling partnership with Pepsi Nackard, NAU Athletics, and the Office of Sustainability to collect and recycle single-use plastics at football home games.
 These experiences inspired her to earn a graduate certificate in Sustainable Food Policy and Leadership from Arizona State University.